One City – Many Worlds

 In the years of the economic miracle, Germany had recruitment agreements with several European, African and Asian countries.
 Upon reunification, 220,000 Jewish quota refugees came to Germany from former Soviet satellites, of which 30,000 landed in Berlin.
 Two examples that illustrate how roughly one million of Berlin’s 3.5 million populace boast a migrant background.
 There’s no denying, the road ahead will bear many obstacles.
 Examples throughout history have shown that we can manage for the good of all.
 Berlin has always been an open and tolerant city, so why can’t she stay that way.

-Memorial of the Murdered Jews © Herden
+Memorial to the Murdered Jews of Europe © Herden